lupyuen/lupyuen.github.io/src/prtarget.md

 That's because the Labeler Action runs on a PR from a Forked Repo, which requires _pull_request_target_...

-> However, when the action runs on a pull request from a forked repository, GitHub only grants read access tokens for `pull_request` events, at most.
-If you encounter an `Error: HttpError: Resource not accessible by integration`, it's likely due to these permission constraints.
+> _However, when the action runs on a pull request from a forked repository, GitHub only grants read access tokens for `pull_request` events, at most.
+If you encounter an `Error: HttpError: Resource not accessible by integration`, it's likely due to these permission constraints._

-> To resolve this issue, you can modify the `on:` section of your workflow to use [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) instead of `pull_request` (see example [above](#create-workflow)).
-This change allows the action to have write access, because `pull_request_target` alters the [context of the action](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) and safely grants additional permissions.
+> _To resolve this issue, you can modify the `on:` section of your workflow to use [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) instead of `pull_request` ...
+This change allows the action to have write access, because `pull_request_target` alters the [context of the action](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) and safely grants additional permissions._

 [(Source)](https://github.com/actions/labeler?tab=readme-ov-file#recommended-permissions)

 And _pull_request_target_ has [__security concerns__](https://github.com/actions/labeler?tab=readme-ov-file#recommended-permissions)...

-> There exists a potentially dangerous misuse of the `pull_request_target` workflow trigger that may lead to malicious PR authors (i.e. attackers) being able to obtain repository write permissions or stealing repository secrets.
+> _There exists a potentially dangerous misuse of the `pull_request_target` workflow trigger that may lead to malicious PR authors (i.e. attackers) being able to obtain repository write permissions or stealing repository secrets._

-> Hence, it is advisable that `pull_request_target` should only be used in workflows that are carefully designed to avoid executing untrusted code and to also ensure that workflows using `pull_request_target` limit access to sensitive resources.
-Refer to the [GitHub token permissions documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) for more details about access levels and event contexts.
+> _Hence, it is advisable that `pull_request_target` should only be used in workflows that are carefully designed to avoid executing untrusted code and to also ensure that workflows using `pull_request_target` limit access to sensitive resources.
+Refer to the [GitHub token permissions documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) for more details about access levels and event contexts._

 (Then why would GitHub allow us to run an Unsafe Labeler?
 Sigh)